-- 362. If all of the planning applications were to be approved, all primary school pupils emerging from the developments could be accommodated within a new school ahead of any significant dwelling numbers being provided in the village. - 363.
-The County Council has confirmed the application site is their 'preferred site' for the erection of a new primary school.
-The County Council's work to deliver a primary school at this site is well advanced with up front-loaded funding secured (pending later developer S106 contributions) and a detailed planning application currently being considered by the Planning Authority at Suffolk County Council. - 364.
-If outline planning permission is granted for the school as part of this planning application, the use of the land for a primary school would be secured which would provide the County Council with opportunity to secure the land.
-It is understood there is currently no formal agreement in place between the landowner and Suffolk County Council with respect to the school site.
-The availability of the land for use by the County Council to construct a new primary school is ultimately dependent upon planning permission being granted for the overall scheme. - 365.
+- 354. The County Council has confirmed the application site is their 'preferred site' for the erection of a new primary school.
+This site has therefore been allocated for provision of a primary school (alongside dwellings) by policy SA8(b) of the recently adopted Site Allocations Local Plan.
+The County Council's work to deliver a primary school at this site is well advanced with funding secured (pending developer S106 contributions) and a 'land agreement' to secure the transfer of the site at an appropriate time. - 355.
 Clearly the delivery of a site for the erection of a new school would be a significant benefit of these proposals.
-Not only would the opening of a new school unlock housing growth in the village (and, if appropriate, the wider school catchment), it would also relieve pressure upon the existing village school which is at or close to capacity and would avoid pupils having to travel to alternative schools outside the village to gain a primary education. - 366.
-The development proposals would provide proportionate funding for the construction costs of the new primary school and a proportion of land for the school site would be provided free of charge.
-Accordingly, the applicants have done all they can lawfully do to mitigate the impact of their development upon primary school provision.
+Not only would the opening of a new school cater for the primary education needs of development already approved in the village (and, if appropriate, the wider catchment area), it would also relieve pressures upon the existing village school which is at or close to capacity and avoid pupils having to travel to alternative schools outside the village to gain a primary education. - 356.
+The development proposals would provide proportionate funding for the construction costs of the new primary school and a proportion of land for the school site would be secured.
+Accordingly, the applicants have done all they can lawfully do to mitigate the impact of their development (including in combination with other consented developments) upon primary school provision.